vahid110/sqlalchemy-redshift/REDSHIFT_TESTING_SETUP.md

 ## Security Notes

-- Never commit credentials to version control
+- **config.ini is in .gitignore** - never commit credentials to version control
 - Use IAM roles when possible instead of access keys
 - Consider using AWS Secrets Manager for credential management
 - Rotate credentials regularly
 - Use least-privilege access for test users
+- **Priority**: Environment variables override config.ini settings

 ## Troubleshooting